ttreit/Homonyms/DesignDoc.md

 ### Add Users
 *Actor* Admin

-*Description* - Add users who can access the list.
+**Description** - Add users who can access the list.

+## Test Cases
+Give to Treits
+Fix probelems they find.

+---
+## Development Challenges
+May 22 - tried installing Kivy on Mac OS X. Can not get Kivy to run.
+Others have had similar issues.
+Before spending time troubleshooting looked up other options.
+Found out Kivy does not suppot ios "look and feel" but rather a custom UI, which is not wht I want.
+Now researching BeeWare project.

+Discovering that writing ios apps in Python is still a relatively new field.
+May have to learn Swift.